-This study concluded with 379 participants that completed all three surveys.
-Five participants were removed due to missing more than one attention check items during the first survey.
-Three participants were removed due to missing more than one attention check item during the second survey.
-Two participants were removed due to missing more than one attention check item during the third survey.
-This left 369 participants in total.
-Six univariate outliers were Winsorized to the nearest non-outlier value.
-16 participants were multivariate outliers and were removed.
+There were 379 participants who completed all three surveys.
+Nine participants were removed due to missing more than one attention check items.
+Six univariate outliers were windsorized to the nearest in-bound value.
+Sixteen multivariate outliers were removed.
 The final sample consisted of 353 participants.
+This data is used in three RMPA submissions, which contain different research questions.

 A parallel multiple mediation model was used to analyze the data.

-Loneliness influences depression indirectly through its effect on cognitive fusion (ab = .13, BOOT 95% CI = .06 to .21), self-as-content (ab = .08, BOOT 95% CI = .01 to .16), and lack of committed action (ab = .12, BOOT 95% CI = .03 to .21).
-Individuals with higher levels of loneliness reported higher cognitive fusion (a = .05), higher levels of self-as-content (a = .05), and lack of committed action (a = .05), with higher levels of depression associated with cognitive fusion (b = 2.69), self-as-content (b = 1.64), and lack of committed action (b = 2.60).
-Loneliness also directly affected levels of depression (c' = .29, p < .001, 95% CI = .17 to .40).
+Results showed that loneliness influences depression indirectly through its effect on cognitive fusion (ab = .13, BOOT 95% CI = .06 to .21), self-as-content (ab = .08, BOOT 95% CI = .01 to .16), and lack of committed action (ab = .12, BOOT 95% CI = .03 to .21).
+Results also demonstrated that loneliness influences psychological health indirectly through its effect on cognitive fusion (ab = -.14, BOOT 95% CI = -.24 to -.04), lack of present moment awareness (ab = -.07, BOOT 95% CI = -.13 to -.02), and lack of committed action (ab = -.12, BOOT 95% CI = -.23 to -.03).

-Loneliness influences perceived quality of life indirectly through its effect on cognitive fusion (ab = -.14, BOOT 95% CI = -.24 to -.04), lack of present moment awareness (ab = -.07, BOOT 95% CI = -.13 to -.02), and lack of committed action (ab = -.12, BOOT 95% CI = -.23 to -.03).
-Individuals with higher levels of loneliness reported higher cognitive fusion (a = .05), greater lack of present moment awareness (a = .03), and lack of committed action (a = .05), with lower perceived quality of life associated with cognitive fusion (b = -2.85), lack of present moment awareness (b = -2.23), and lack of committed action (b = -2.64).
-Loneliness also directly affected perceived quality of life (c' = -.60, p < .001, 95% CI = -.73 to -.47).

 Discussion

-The results of this study highlight that loneliness contributes to both an increase in depressive symptoms and a decrease in perceived quality of life through multiple processes of psychological inflexibility.
-Cognitive fusion, self-as-content, and lack of committed action were significant mediators for loneliness to depressive symptoms, while cognitive fusion, lack of present moment awareness, and lack of committed action were significant mediators for loneliness to perceived quality of life.
-This supports Castro et al. (2021) findings that loneliness, cognitive fusion, and experiential avoidance impact perceived quality of life.
-However, unlike the current study, Castro et al. did not examine these processes as mediators, making the present findings an important extension of prior work.
+This longitudinal study is the first to examine whether all psychological inflexibility processes mediate the associations between loneliness and psychological health and depression.
+Cognitive fusion, self-as-content, and lack of committed action significantly mediated the association between loneliness and depressive symptoms, while cognitive fusion, lack of present moment awareness, and lack of committed action significantly mediated the association between loneliness and psychological health.
+Future studies could examine the impact of interventions targeting cognitive fusion, self-as-content, lack of committed action, and lack of present moment awareness among college students experiencing loneliness and poor psychological health.